 Comparing that with changing from standard 2002+ double glazing to triple glazing, we can see that will only improve the U value from 2.00 to 1.80 which is not so much of an improvement.

 Having said this however, these figures are the performance values assumed in RDSAP.
-If you have triple glazing for which you have U and G values supplied by the manufacturer, and these are better than the default values in RDSAP you can overidde these values with the ones from the manufacturer, and they will be used for the EPC rating calculation instead.
-You would need to supply sufficient documentation to your energy assessor in this situation.
+If you have triple glazing for which you have U and G values supplied by the manufacturer, and these are better than the default values in RDSAP your assessor can overidde these values with the ones from the manufacturer, and they will be used for the EPC rating calculation instead.
+You would need to supply sufficient documentary evidence for this however.

 I think the U values in the table above are quite interesting, particularly if you have single glazing in a listed building where you can't install double glazing because the local Conservation officer has advised you that you can't.